Birinder1469/BirinderSingh_Blog/_posts/2020-04-30-AnomalyDetection.md

 ## Anomaly Detection explained

-In upstream and mid-stream operations the engineers often deal with lot of sensor data which they are expected to interpret and before taking appropriate actions.
+In upstream and mid-stream operations the engineers often deal with lot of sensor data which they are expected to interpret before taking appropriate actions.
-Lot of times this data is getting updated Real Time and its a laborious task for the engineers to devote his full concentration on what each of those 100s of measurements are trying to show.
+Lot of times this data is getting updated Real Time and its a laborious task for the engineers to devote full concentration on what each of those 100s of measurements are trying to show.

 It has been widely believed that the next tool failure is already in the data we have with us.
 It means the data already contains some kind of Anomaly in the measurements which could be potentially warning us about the upcoming incident.

-Machines in current time have seen massive upgradation in the processing power and storage space compared to what it used to be couple of decades back.
+Machines in current time have seen massive upgradation in the processing power and storage space compared to what it used to be couple of years back.
 These days we have the capability to make machines process N dimension multi gega bytes data and spit out any weird behavior of the measurements.